roman-milk/roman-milk.github.io/meet-me-in-the-middle.md

+===

- ****** Meet Me in the Middle ****** bygeronimo_appleby© Marina settled her backside on the bed and opened her legs.
+Marina settled her backside on the bed and opened her legs.
 Her pussy gaped, the thick labia hanging slack and heavy, a sight that set an arterial burst of lust charging through me, and which oiled my already sodden sex even further.

  I watched, open-mouthed and horny as she rubbed one of the ends of that thing along her sex.
 She split her labia and sighed, closing her eyes to smirk at the pleasure she felt as the malleable head slid over her clitoris.
 Holding the shaft of the dildo in a forehand grip, Marina held herself open and fed the first three inches into her body.